"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Computers Can Only Handle Numbers

-Up to this point, the story has been about "how to train accurately."
-And all the successes up to this point dealt with data that was already numbers to begin with.
-Images are numerical pixel values (each pixel is color information from 0-255).
-Sound is numerical waveforms.
-Stock prices, temperatures, sensor data——all numbers from the start.
-They can be input directly into neural networks.
+The story so far has been about "how to make learning accurate."
+And every success story up to this point dealt with data that was already numbers.
+Images are pixel values (each pixel is color information from 0–255).
+Sound is waveform values.
+Stock prices, temperatures, sensor data——all are numbers from the start.
+They can be input directly into a neural network.

 But words are not numbers.
-"Cat," "economy," "beautiful"——these are symbols that cannot be input as-is into neural network matrix calculations.
-To build an LLM, the fundamental problem of "how to convert words into numbers?" first had to be solved.
+"Cat," "economy," "beautiful"——these are symbols, and they cannot be input directly into the matrix calculations of a neural network.
+To build an LLM, you first needed to solve the fundamental problem of "how to convert words into numbers?"

-The simplest approach: assign numbers like "cat=1, dog=2, sky=3…".
-But this leaves no meaningful relationship between "cat" and "dog."
-The information that "cats and dogs are similar" and "cats and spaceships are far apart" is not encoded in the numbers.
+The simplest approach: assign numbers like "cat=1, dog=2, sky=3…."
+But this means there is no meaningful relationship between "cat" and "dog."
+The information that "cats and dogs are similar" and "cats and spaceships are far apart" is not in the numbers.

-The idea shown by Mikolov et al. at Google: represent words as "coordinates (vectors)" in a high-dimensional space.
+The idea shown by Mikolov et al. at Google: represent each word as "coordinates (a vector)" in a high-dimensional space.

 What does "high-dimensional" mean?
-The maps we use in daily life are 2D (east-west and north-south); inside a building, 3D (plus up-down).
-Word2Vec represents a single word with 300-dimensional coordinates.
-Humans cannot imagine a 300-dimensional space, but mathematically, distances and directions can be calculated just as in 2D or 3D.
+The maps we use in daily life are 2-dimensional (east-west, north-south); inside a building it's 3-dimensional (plus up-down).
+In Word2Vec, one word is represented by 300-dimensional coordinates.
+Humans cannot visualize a 300-dimensional space, but mathematically, distances and directions can be calculated just as with 2D or 3D space.

-Why are as many as 300 dimensions needed?
-Because the meaning of language is multi-faceted.
-The word "cat" is characterized along countless axes: "Is it an animal?", "Is it a pet?", "How big?", "Is it dangerous?", "Is it cute?", and so on.
-2-3 dimensions can't express this richness of meaningful differences.
+Why are 300 dimensions needed?
+Because the meaning of language is multifaceted.
+The word "cat" is characterized along countless axes: "Is it an animal?"
+"Is it a pet?"
+"How big is it?"
+"Is it dangerous?"
+"Is it cute?"
+2–3 dimensions cannot express the richness of these meaningful differences.
 With 300 dimensions, each dimension can capture a different aspect of meaning.

-The training method is simple: learn so that "words appearing in similar contexts receive nearby coordinates."
-"Cat" and "dog" both appear in contexts like "pet," "food," "walk," so their coordinates end up close together.
+The training method is simple: learn to "give nearby coordinates to words that appear in similar contexts."
+"Cat" and "dog" both appear in contexts like "pet," "food," and "walk," so their coordinates become close.

-The resulting "map of meaning" had surprising properties:
+The "map of meaning" that emerged had a remarkable property:

-"King" coordinates − "Man" coordinates + "Woman" coordinates ≈ "Queen" coordinates
+coordinates of "king" − coordinates of "man" + coordinates of "woman" ≈ coordinates of "queen"

-Arithmetic of meaning is possible.
+Arithmetic with meaning is possible.
 Language became mathematics.

 Side note: There is a predecessor to the idea that "meaning lies in relationships."
-In 1998, Stanford graduate students Larry Page and Sergey Brin proposed PageRank in their paper "The Anatomy of a Large-Scale Hypertextual Web Search Engine".
-At the time, search engines ranked pages by keyword frequency within pages, but PageRank measured importance by how many other pages linked to it——that is, the structural relationships of the Web.
-The idea that "surrounding relationships, rather than content itself, express the essence" is strikingly similar to Word2Vec's "the meaning of a word is determined by surrounding context (co-occurring words)."
+In 1998, Stanford graduate students Larry Page and Sergey Brin proposed PageRank in their paper "The Anatomy of a Large-Scale Hypertextual Web Search Engine."
+The search engines of the time ranked pages by keyword frequency, but PageRank measured importance by how many other pages linked to a given page——that is, by the structural relationships of the Web.
+The idea that "relationships with surroundings represent the essence better than the content itself" is strikingly similar to Word2Vec's principle that "a word's meaning is determined by surrounding context (co-occurring words)."
 And the Google born from this PageRank later established Google Brain, which produced the 2017 "Attention Is All You Need" (Transformer) paper.
-A search engine company invented the core architecture of LLMs——this too is one of the "unintended connections" we have been tracing.
+A search engine company invented the core architecture of LLMs——this too is one of those "unintended connections."

 We said "cats and dogs are close" and "cats and spaceships are far apart," but what does "close" mean in 300-dimensional space?